-As a stakeholder group employees are fundamental to the success of Doha Bank and its sustainable long term growth.
-In addition to the more formal aspects of developing its employees' knowledge, skill sets and overall experience, the shared individual and group experiences which it enjoys through social and sporting events form a strong Doha Bank team spirit from which, employees can take pride in their own personal & team achievements as well as taking pride in representing Doha Bank.
-Some of the staff engagement activities in 2018 were:
+As a stakeholder group employees are fundamental to the success of Doha Bank and its sustainable long-term growth.
+The Bank strongly believes that employee engagement is of paramount importance towards its success.
+In addition to the more formal aspects of developing its employees' knowledge, skill sets and overall experience, the shared individual and group experiences which it enjoys through social and sporting events, form a strong Doha Bank team spirit from which, employees can take pride in their own personal & team achievements.
+Some of the staff engagement activities in 2019 were: